 The first stage, estimating the head pose from an egocentric video, resembles the localization problem.
-However, applying the state-of-the-art monocular SLAM methods~\cite{teed2021droid} yields unsatisfactory results due to the unknown gravity direction and the scaling difference between the estimated space and the real 3D world.
+However, directly applying the state-of-the-art monocular SLAM methods~\cite{teed2021droid} yields unsatisfactory results, due to the unknown gravity direction and the scaling difference between the estimated space and the real 3D world.
 We propose a hybrid solution that leverages SLAM and learned transformer-based models to achieve significantly more accurate head motion estimation from egocentric video.
-In the second stage, we generate the full-body motion based on a conditional diffusion model that takes the predicted head pose as input.
-Finally, to evaluate our method and train other baselines, we build a large-scale synthetic dataset with paired egocentric video and 3D human motions, which can also be useful for future works on visuomotor skill learning and sim-to-real transfer learning.
+In the second stage, we generate the full-body motion based on a diffusion model conditioned on the predicted head pose.
+Finally, to evaluate our method and train other baselines, we build a large-scale synthetic dataset with paired egocentric videos and 3D human motions, which can also be useful for future work on visuomotor skill learning and sim-to-real transfer.

-To summarize, our work made four main contributions.
+Our work makes four main contributions.
 First, we propose a decomposition paradigm, \textbf{EgoEgo}, to decouple the problem of motion estimation from egocentric video into two stages: ego-head pose estimation, and ego-body pose estimation conditioned on the head pose.
-The decomposition enables us to learn each component separately, eliminating the need for a large-scale dataset with two paired modalities.
+The decomposition lets us learn each component separately, eliminating the need for a large-scale dataset with two paired modalities.
 Second, we develop a hybrid approach for ego-head pose estimation, integrating the results of monocular SLAM and learning.
 Third, we propose a conditional diffusion model to generate full-body poses conditioned on the head pose.
-Finally, we contribute a large-scale synthetic dataset with both egocentric videos and 3D human motions as a test bed to benchmark different approaches for this problem and showcase our method outperforms the baselines by a large margin.
+Finally, we contribute a large-scale synthetic dataset with both egocentric videos and 3D human motions as a test bed to benchmark different approaches and showcase that our method outperforms the baselines by a large margin.